Norse Cosmology Part I: The Nine Realms Are Wrong

 This second list, of course, does not account for the fact that the word svartálfr (black elf) only occurs in the Prose Edda where it is used as a synonym for dwarf3, and that Nidavellir is the location given in the poem “Vǫluspá” where dwarves live4 so it appears that Svartalfheim and Nidavellir might overlap or be synonymous as well.

 Even more egregious than this is the fact that Jotunheim is only referred to in the singular one time across all of its thirty-one independent mentions in both Eddas.5 In the thirty other cases where it appears, it appears in plural form meaning “Jotun homes/lands/realms.”
 This leads us to the realization that the places where Jotuns lived were most typically viewed as a collection of many different heimar (likely including both Muspelheim and Niflheim).
-In that case, how have the various “Jotun homes” come be included as a singular location in a canonical set of nine total homes?
+In that case, how have the various “Jotun homes” come to be included as a singular location in a canonical set of nine total homes?

 Of course, these discrepancies beg an even bigger question, which is “where did this list come from in the first place?”
 The quick answer, of course, is not the sources.